kobby-pentangeli/scheduler/README.md

 Schedule and manage your tasks in a `TO-DO` or diary style.

-**NOTE**: Running the application (binary) or running the unit tests will create a `db.json` file the root.
+**NOTE**: Running the application (binary) or running the unit tests will create a `db.json` file at the root.
 Please ensure that this `db.json` file is deleted before subsequent runs, in order to avoid test failures and/or false positives.

 ## Setup